arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 The `DISTINCT` clause in **SQL** can be placed directly after the `SELECT` key word, and can be used to limit your result set to only the unique row values.

 --{{0}}--
-This can be especially useful when exploring a dataset for the first time and trying to become familiar with the data in each column of a given table.
+This can be especially useful when exploring a table for the first time and trying to become familiar with the data in each column.

 --{{1}}--
 For example, perhaps you want to see all the possible values for `sex` or `race` in the `patients` table, to understand a bit more about the data collection options.
 If you were to use `SELECT` by itself to get just the `race` field from the `patients` table, you'd get the race of every patient, with lots of repeats.
 Using `SELECT DISTINCT` instead, you get a much shorter list of every possible value for `race`, each listed just once.